 This gorgeous inn is a 30-minute drive from Devils Den.
 Transformed from a 19th-century grain mill, this hotel is perfect for those wanting a quaint and cozy stay.

 The Inn at the Mill offers a free wine and cheese hour from 5-6 pm every evening, free breakfast, wifi, and the daily paper.
 Guests can enjoy a variety of outdoor activities and easily accessible shopping malls, restaurants, and other local attractions in nearby Fayetteville.

 Devils Den Nearby Campspot Option

-Only 14 miles from Devils Den State Park, Hog Valley is a great spot for those preferring to stay outdoors.
+Only 14 miles from Devil s Den Arkansas, Hog Valley is a great spot for those preferring to stay outdoors.
 Choose from RV sites, tent campsites, and treehouses.
 The resort offers showers, laundry facilities, a swimming pool, fire rings, picnic tables, and pavilions.